ibm-ecosystem-engineering/SuperKnowa/7. Feedback & Reward Model/ReadMe.md

 ## Input :
 The input dataset is placed here, which can be used to train SFT LLM and reward model.

+To find a detailed overview of Reward Modeling and RLHF, refer to the medium blog:
+- blog1.com
+- blog2.com

 ## References :